Policy Optimization with Stochastic Mirror Descent

-\textbf{Stability} The stability of an algorithm is also an important topic in RL.
-Although $\mathtt{DDPG}$ exploits the off-policy sample, which promotes its efficiency in stable environments, $\mathtt{DDPG}$ is unstable on the Reacher-v2 task, while our $\mathtt{VRMPO}$ learning faster significantly with lower variance. $\mathtt{DDPG}$ fails to make any progress on InvDoublePendulum-v2 domain, and the result is corroborated by the work \citep{dai2017sbeed}.
-Although $\mathtt{TD3}$ takes the minimum value between a pair of critics to limit overestimation, it learns severely fluctuating in the InvertedDoublePendulum-v2 environment.
+The stability of an algorithm is also an important topic in RL.
+Although $\mathtt{DDPG}$ exploits the off-policy samples, which promotes its efficiency in stable environments. $\mathtt{DDPG}$ is unstable on the Reacher task, while our $\mathtt{VRMPO}$ learning faster significantly with lower variance. $\mathtt{DDPG}$ fails to make any progress on InvDoublePendulum domain, which is corroborated by \cite{dai2017sbeed}.
+Although $\mathtt{TD3}$ takes the minimum value between a pair of critics to limit overestimation, it learns severely fluctuating in the InvertedDoublePendulum environment.
 In contrast, our $\mathtt{VRMPO}$ is consistently reliable and effective in different tasks.